 Table 43.
 RESIDENTIAL DEVELOPMENT

 Exemption Categories Mandatory EAW

-Subpart 12 A. Construction of a sewered residential development, no part of which is within a shoreland area, delineated flood plain state or federally designated wild and scenic rivers district, the Minnesota River Project Riverbend area, or the Mississippi headwaters area, of: 1) less than ten units in an unincorporated area, 2) less than 20 units in a third or fourth class city, 3) less than 40 units in a second class city, or 4) less than 80 units in a first class city.
+Subpart 12 A. Construction of a sewered residential development, no part of which is within a shoreland area, delineated flood plain state or federally designated wild and scenic rivers district, the Minnesota River Project Riverbend area, or the Mississippi headwaters area, of: less than ten units in an unincorporated area, less than 20 units in a third or fourth class city, less than 40 units in a second class city, or less than 80 units in a first class city.
 B. Construction of a single residence or multiple residence with four dwelling units of less and accessory appurtenant structures and utilities.
-Subpart 19 A. 50 or more unattached or 75 or more attached units in an unsewered unincorporated area or 100 unattached units or 150 attached units in a sewered unincorporated area; B. 100 unattached units or 150 attached units in a city that does not meet the conditions of item D; C. 100 unattached units or 150 attached units in a city meeting the conditions of item D if the project is not consistent with the adopted comprehensive plan; or D. 250 unattached units or 375 attached units in a city within the seven-county Twin Cities metropolitan area that has adopted a comprehensive plan under Minnesota Statutes, Section 473.859, or in a city not located within the seven-county Twin Cities metropolitan area that has filed with the EQB chair a certification that it has adopted a comprehensive plan containing the following elements: 1) a land use plan designating the existing and proposed location, intensity, and extent of use of land and water for residential, industrial, agricultural, and other public and private purposes; 2) a transportation plan describing, designating, and scheduling the location, extent, function, and capacity of existing and proposed local public and private transportation facilities and services; 3) a sewage collection system policy plan describing, designating, and scheduling the areas to be served by the public system, the existing and planning capacities of the public system, and the standards and conditions under which the installation of private sewage treatment systems will be permitted; 4) a capital improvements plan for public programs, fiscal devices, and other actions to be undertaken to implement the comprehensive plan, and a description of official controls addressing the matters of zoning, subdivision, private sewage systems, and a schedule for the implementation of those controls.
+Subpart 19 A. 50 or more unattached or 75 or more attached units in an unsewered unincorporated area or 100 unattached units or 150 attached units in a sewered unincorporated area; B. 100 unattached units or 150 attached units in a city that does not meet the conditions of item D; C. 100 unattached units or 150 attached units in a city meeting the conditions of item D if the project is not consistent with the adopted comprehensive plan; or D. 250 unattached units or 375 attached units in a city within the seven-county Twin Cities metropolitan area that has adopted a comprehensive plan under Minnesota Statutes, Section 473.859, or in a city not located within the seven-county Twin Cities metropolitan area that has filed with the EQB chair a certification that it has adopted a comprehensive plan containing the following elements: a land use plan designating the existing and proposed location, intensity, and extent of use of land and water for residential, industrial, agricultural, and other public and private purposes; a transportation plan describing, designating, and scheduling the location, extent, function, and capacity of existing and proposed local public and private transportation facilities and services; a sewage collection system policy plan describing, designating, and scheduling the location, which the installation of private sewage treatment systems will be permitted; a capital improvements plan for public facilities; and an implementation plan describing public programs, fiscal devices, and other actions to be undertaken to implement the comprehensive plan, and a description of official controls addressing the matters of zoning, subdivision, private sewage systems, and a schedule for the implementation of those controls.
 The EQB chair may specify the form to be used for making a certification under this item.